 All treatments carry an element of risk, but this must be balanced against the quality of life without treatment.

 All surgery carries a risk of bleeding during or after the operation.
 There is also a risk of infection but your child will be given a dose of antibiotics while in the operating theatre to reduce this risk.
 There is a risk that the tissues involved in the operation could be damaged, such as the tissue at the tip of the penis in boys, which may need further surgery.

 Every anaesthetic carries a risk of complications, but this is very small.
-Your child's anaesthetist is a very experienced doctor who is trained to deal with any complications.
 After an anaesthetic, your child may feel sick and vomit.
-He or she may have a headache, sore throat or feel dizzy.
+They may have a headache, sore throat or feel dizzy.
 These side effects are usually short-lived and not severe.